SanyamAgarwalRobotics/Vehicle_Tracking/writeup.md

 ####1.
 Briefly discuss any problems / issues you faced in your implementation of this project.
 Where will your pipeline likely fail?
 What could you do to make it more robust?

 There are some false positive (which I do not consider to be false) as those cars are comming from the other direction (on the left) and I have used the xstart to regulate the starting of the sliding windows in X direction to filterout those detection.
+In find_cars function in file "Standalone_VehicleDetectionTracking.ipynb"
+I used
-In find_cars I used    for xb in range(20,nxsteps):
+  for xb in range(20,nxsteps):
             for yb in range(nysteps):
 I started x_start from 20th step.
 But I think in  practical we need to detect anything along the x axis even if they are outside of the lane.